-In TOP-ROPE CLIMBING, you’re secured to ropes anchored above you and throughout your climb.
+Top-rope climbing is when a climber is secured to ropes anchored above them and throughout the climb.
 Belayers manage the ropes from the top or bottom of the climbing routes.

-In LEAD CLIMBING, you’re secured to belay ropes extending below you.
-As you climb, you insert artificial protection like cams, stoppers, chocks or other hardware into cracks in the rock, and then attach the rope with carabiners or quickdraws (two carabiners connected with a piece of short, sturdy material).
+In lead climbing, the climber is secured to belay ropes below.
+During the ascent, the climber inserts artificial protection like cams, stoppers or other hardware into cracks in the rock, and then attaches the rope with carabiners or quickdraws (two carabiners connected with a piece of short, sturdy material).

 If you’re warm-natured or climbing somewhere hot, look for a light-colored helmet with plenty of ventilation.
 But most important, pick one that fits comfortably snug.

-A harness is a belt system that fits around a climber’s hips and legs.
+The harness is a belt system that fits around a climber’s hips and legs and safely secures you to a climbing rope.
 A harness comfortably distributes your weight and allows you to easily attach yourself to the belay rope as you ascend.
 Always follow the manufacturer’s recommendations on how to attach to the harness.
 The waist belt and loops distribute your weight in many directions for comfort and safety in the event of a fall.

 Though it’s possible to tie a seat harness from a single piece of webbing, a commercially made harness is more comfy.
 Pick a harness that is tight but not so much that it restricts your movement.
 When in doubt, choose the smaller size.

-Two carabiners connected with a piece of short, sturdy material is called a quickdraw.
-It allows rope to run freely through anchors while leading.
+• QUICKDRAW: A quickdraw attaches your rope to a protective piece on the rock, like a bolt or stopper.
 Quickdraws are designed to easily attach to a bolt and clip a rope in seconds — something climbers appreciate when dangling from a tricky handhold.